Chapter I – How This Project Started

 It begins with people trying to solve a problem.

-For this project, that conversation started with a simple enquiry submitted through the contact page of the ideaGeek website.
-The team behind Rasa Padhama wanted to discuss building an eCommerce platform for their growing spice business.
+For this project, that conversation started with a simple enquiry submitted through the contact page of our website.
+The team behind Rasa Padhama wanted to discuss building an ecommerce platform for their growing spice business.
 At first glance, it sounded like a project we had undertaken many times before.

 It wasn’t.